-In accordance with Article 149(2) of the Aviation Act ("Official Gazette of the Republic of Macedonia" No. 14/06, 24/07, 103/08, 67/10, 24/12, 80/12, 155/12, 42/14, 97/15, 152/15, 27/16, 31/16 and 64/18 and "Official Gazette of the Republic of North Macedonia" No. 220/19), and in reference to Article 3 of Multilateral Agreement between the European Community and its Member States, the Republic of Albania, Bosnia and Herzegovina, the Republic of Bulgaria, the Republic of Croatia, the former Yugoslav Republic of Macedonia, the Republic of Iceland, the Republic of Montenegro, the Kingdom of Norway, Romania, the Republic of Serbia and the United Nations Interim Administration Mission in Kosovo on the establishment of a European Common Aviation Area ratified with the Act of Ratification of Multilateral Agreement ("Official Gazette of the Republic of Macedonia No. 27/07, 98/09 and "Official Gazette of the Republic of North Macedonia" No. 259/19) the Director general of the Civil Aviation Agency enacted
+In accordance with Article 125(2) of the Aviation Act ("Official Gazette of the Republic of North Macedonia" No. 14/24), and in reference to Article 3 of Multilateral Agreement between the European Community and its Member States, the Republic of Albania, Bosnia and Herzegovina, the Republic of Bulgaria, the Republic of Croatia, the Republic of Macedonia, the Republic of Iceland, the Republic of Montenegro, the Kingdom of Norway, Romania, the Republic of Serbia and the United Nations Interim Administration Mission in Kosovo on the establishment of a European Common Aviation Area ratified with the Act of Ratification of Multilateral Agreement ("Official Gazette of the Republic of Macedonia No. 27/07, 98/09 and "Official Gazette of the Republic of North Macedonia" No. 259/19) the Director General of the Civil Aviation Agency enacted